 - geraniol, rose scent,

 - geranyl acetate, lavender scent.

 - linalol, responsible for the scents of rosewood and coriander

 A ripe berry contains considerably more linalol, geraniol and geranyl acetate than a green berry.
-The aromas develop during maturation,
+The aromas develop during ripening,

 Sanshō pepper combines excellently with citrus (kafir leaf, yuzu or sereh), coconut, coriander and curry leaves, miso and soy sauce.

-Except for dishes with freshwater eel - don't forget how heavily the eel stock is under pressure - sansho is delicious with white and red meat, duck, fish and shellfish, squid and squid and desserts, especially those with chocolate.
-Sanshō is a key ingredient in Shichimi Togarashi, Japan's 7-spice spice, and is used in Japanese noodle and miso dishes.
+Except for dishes with freshwater eel - don't forget how heavily the eel stock is under pressure - sansho is delicious with white and red meat, duck, fish and crustaceans, squid and squid and desserts, especially desserts with chocolate.
+Sanshō is a key ingredient in Shichimi togarashi, Japan's 7-spice spice, and is used in Japanese noodle and miso dishes.